rspamd/rspamd/doc/configuration/upstream.md

     serv1.example.com:8080,serv2.example.com

-It is also possible to define upstreams priorities (described later), but in this case yous must also specify port number:
+It is also possible to define upstreams priorities (described later), but in this case you must also specify a port number:

     127.0.0.1:53:10,8.8.8.8:53:1